Health and Wholeness for All People

 BSc MD FRCP EFESC AKC

-Richard served as PRIME's Chief Executive Officer and until 2015 was chair of the PRIME Executive Committee as well as a senior PRIME tutor.
-He is presently a PRIME Trustee.
+Richard served as PRIME's Chief Executive Officer until 2015 and then became a Trustee of PRIME between 2017 and 2019.
+He was chair of the PRIME Executive Committee as well as a senior PRIME tutor.

 For most of his career he has worked as a consultant cardiologist in Brighton with clinical and research interests particularly in resuscitation, heart attack and medical electronics.